Dr Nicholas James Rattenbury

 PhD, The University of Auckland 2004

-I am a Royal Society of New Zealand Rutherford Discovery Fellow.
+I am a Senior Lecturer in the Department of Physics.
 I completed my PhD in Physics at the University of Auckland and shortly thereafter left to do post-doctoral research at Jodrell Bank Observatory, The University of Manchester.
 After nearly five years of research, I worked for several years as a trainee patent attorney before returning to academia at Manchester Metropolitan University.
 As an RDF, I am returning to New Zealand to continue my research in astrophysics.

 Research | Current